optui/cbct-sim/README.md

     <img src="https://img.shields.io/badge/License-GPL--3.0-bd0000?style=flat" alt="License"/>
 </p>

-Full-stack application for creating tomographic projections.
+Full-stack (FastAPI + Angular) application for creating tomographic projections with GATE 10.
 It uses [FastAPI](https://fastapi.tiangolo.com/) for the backend to interface with [GATE 10](https://github.com/OpenGATE/opengate), and [Angular](https://angular.dev/) for the frontend to facilitate communication with the backend.

 ## Setup